mitchsilberstein/RollaBallVR/README.md

-# RollaBallSilberstein
-First Unity project.
-Created a simple interface to roll a ball across a plane and collect objects.
+Edited the original roll a ball to support VR with a few twists.